DFraserStratos/audio-volume-manager/README.md

 ./VolumeManager
 ```

-### Option 2: Download release
+### Option 3: Download release

 Download the latest release from the [Releases](https://github.com/DFraserStratos/audio-volume-manager/releases) page.

 ## Usage

 1. Launch the app - you'll see a headphones icon in your menu bar
-2. Connect/disconnect your AirPods or Logitech Zone Vibe
+2. Click the menu bar icon and select "Preferences" to manage devices
+3. Add or remove device names to monitor
+4. The app will show:
+   - Current status (running/muted)
+   - Connected monitored devices
+   - All available audio devices
-3. Volume will automatically adjust
+5. Volume will automatically adjust when devices connect/disconnect

 To quit the app, click the menu bar icon and select "Quit".